2024 Schedule B Form and Instructions

 When to File Schedule B

-Schedule B is filed with your Form 1040 or Form 1040-SR when you have taxable interest or ordinary dividends that exceed $1,500 in total, or if you received interest from a foreign account.
-This form helps report the total amount of interest and dividends received during the year and provides important information to the IRS about your investment income.
-You should file form Schedule B if your total taxable interest and dividends are above the $1,500 threshold or if you own foreign financial accounts.
+Schedule B is filed annually with your Form 1040 or 1040-SR tax return.
+When you have taxable interest or ordinary dividends that exceed $1,500 in total, or if you received interest from a foreign account, attach Schedule B. This form helps report the total amount of interest and dividends received during the year and provides important information to the IRS about your investment income.

 Where to Mail Schedule B